TaitoUnited/taito-cli/docs/tutorial/02-local-development.md

 ### 2.8.
 Modify an existing database table

 Normally all database changes must be made using database migrations.
-However, if you are modifying a database table that does not exist in production environment yet, you can keep the scripts located in `database/deploy/` cleaner by modifying them direcly.
+However, if you are modifying a database table that does not exist in production environment yet, you can keep the scripts located in `database/deploy/` cleaner by modifying them directly.
 Try the both approaches:

 #### a) With migrations